rifqisaleh/assignment-rifqisaleh/README.md

 3. Open the `index.html` file in your browser:

-4. For accessing any picturs from "images" folder, you can use: <br>
+4. For accessing any pictures from "images" folder, you can use: <br>
  `<img src="../images/headerplane.jpg"`

 <br>